Zhanpeng1202/SpatialReasoner/README.md

 ## 📊 Datasets & Benchmarks

+- **Instruction Tuning & Benchmark Training Data:** Our main instruction tuning dataset is publicly available on Hugging Face.
+This dataset also includes the training data for VSiBench and VSTiBench: [Journey9ni/VLM-3R-DATA](https://huggingface.co/datasets/Journey9ni/VLM-3R-DATA).
 - **Data Generation Scripts:** The scripts for generating our instruction tuning data are now available.
 Please refer to the [`vlm_3r_data_process/README.md`](vlm_3r_data_process/README.md) for detailed instructions.
 - **Multimodal Spatial Instruction Data Generation:** A scalable, automated data generation pipeline produced over **200,000** general question-answer pairs for spatial reasoning from monocular video, and **4,225** embodied route planning data instances generated using simulators.
 This data is derived from existing 3D datasets like ScanNet, ScanNet++, and ARKitScenes, processed via detailed spatio-temporal scene graphs to automatically generate QA pairs for tasks such as object counting, relative distance/direction, appearance order, object size, absolute distance, and room size.
-- **Vision-Spatial-Temporal Intelligence Benchmark (VSTI-Bench):** Contains approximately **138,600** QA pairs, distributed across three main categories: Camera Dynamics (49.6%), Camera-Object Interactions (38.4%), and Object Relative Position (12.0%).
-It is designed to assess LMMs' ability to perceive and reason about relative camera/object motion, dynamic object-camera relationships, and evolving spatial configurations.
+- **Vision-Spatial-Temporal Intelligence Benchmark (VSTI-Bench):** Contains approximately **138,600** QA pairs to assess LMMs' ability to perceive and reason about dynamic spatial configurations.
+The VSTiBench **test set** is available on [Hugging Face](https://huggingface.co/datasets/Journey9ni/vstibench).

 ## ⚙️ Setup